 In fact, we've served it both ways.
-The first time we made it (which you can see unbaked, in our new favorite gratin dish), we ate it as a dip with pita chips and friends.
+The first time we made it, we ate it as a dip with pita chips and friends.
 Later that night we warmed up the leftovers, alongside some roasted vegetables, for a late-working husband.

 Butternut Squash and Parmesan Dip

 1 medium butternut squash, halved and seeded

 1 cup grated Parmesan cheese, divided